AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Blah

-## Exercise 4: Reporting with Stream Analytics and Power BI
+## Exercise 5: Explore Cosmos DB data

 Duration: 30 minutes

 In this exercise you will TODO

+### Task 1: Explore Cosmos DB Collections

+1. Open your Cosmos DB resource in the Azure Portal

+2. Click **

+## Exercise 6: Reporting with Stream Analytics and Power BI

+Duration: 30 minutes

+In this exercise you will TODO

-### Task 1: Blah
+### Task 1: Setup Stream Analytics

 1. Blah

+### Task 1: Setup Power BI Dashabord

+1. Blah

-## Exercise 5: Email alerts using Logic Apps
+## Exercise 7: Email alerts using Logic Apps

 Duration: 30 minutes